 networks that you have added, a thumbnail photo from that network will be displayed.

 If you would like to change the picture, click on the user's silhouette in the top-right, and in the profile page that pops up, click on the picture placeholder.
 From here, you can select an image from your system to associate with this user or in the event that you want to switch the social network from where the profile photo is being displayed, you can do this.

-Live Inbox analyzes your email traffic to determine who your most important contacts are - it does this by analysing the number of times you send a mail to someone and allocates points to each interaction with appropriate weightages for various parameters like frequency, duration, amplitude etc and then uses this infomation to sort your contacts in order of the assigned points.
+Live Inbox analyses your email traffic to determine who your most important contacts are - it does this by analysing the number of times you send a mail to someone and allocates points to each interaction with appropriate weightages for various parameters like frequency, duration, amplitude etc. and then uses this information to sort your contacts in order of the assigned points.

 No, this is a completely automatic process and there is no provision to tweak this manually.

-Our contacts philosophy is based on a simple premise - a person is not a contact unless you send a mail to him/her i.e. a person becomes your contact only if/when you have contacted her and not if she has sent you any number of mails.
+Our contacts philosophy is based on a simple premise - a person is not a contact unless you send a mail to him/her i.e. a person becomes your contact only if/when you have contacted the person and not if the person has sent you any number of mails.
 While this design decision might not pass muster in some rare scenarios, we have found that it is the best way to figure out relationship strength for valid contacts.
 It also eliminates wrongly classifying automated alert notifications, mailing lists and spam mail as contacts.

 Live Inbox will automatically notify you of any new updates with you start Outlook.
 There are some releases that we do not notify.
 But we post them in the Live Inbox Notification Channels on Twitter, Facebook, LinkedIn and Google+.
-The links are in our contact page.
 To Know your version number, select About in the Live Inbox Menu/Ribbon in Outlook.

 You can also use our powerful "Unsearch" capability to filter down to a specific item in context of a mail that you are seeing.
 For example, you can filter down to all the emails that you have received from that contact in the last week that contain Word attachments.